Warm and Fuzzy Page

 The Lord surely heard his voice from the sky.

-Then the offering was passed; what I threw in was steep.
+Then the offering was passed; what I threw

 The shoe man reached into his pockets, so deep,